UNICEF and childrenandaids.org

 Goals and Programmatic Response

-UNICEF's HIV and AIDS programme is dedicated to preventing HIV among women, children, and adolescents who have been left behind and treating those living with HIV.
-Our new HIV programme response will build upon UNICEF's core commitments to "realizing the rights of every child, especially the most disadvantaged".
-It sets out three core goals: eliminate mother-to-child transmission of HIV; eliminate the treatment gap in children and adolescents; and prevent HIV in adolescents.
+In line with this broader organizational vision, UNICEF's HIV/AIDS programme is dedicated to preventing HIV among women, children, and adolescents who have been left behind, and to treating those living with HIV.
+Building upon UNICEF’s core commitments to realizing the rights of every child, especially the most disadvantaged, the programme sets out to achieve three core goals: eliminate vertical transmission of HIV; eliminate the treatment gap in children and adolescents; and prevent HIV in adolescents.